 The king's envoys, who knew their master better than did the Pope, absolutely refused to accept the election.
 It therefore became the Lord Innocent's pleasing task to acquaint the fiery Angevin with the fait accompli: which He did in a most gracious and flowery epistle.
 There is a fable that the House of Plantagenet sprang from the union of a man with a female devil.
 If such cross-breeding were possible and had taken place, its results might fairly well have taken the shape of such an hyaena as King John.
 We have in him instances of ungoverned rage in which he certainly qualified for the epithet diabolical.
 Whether this was due to a devilish ancestry or not, on the receipt of the Pope's letter, John fell into a thoroughly Plantagenet passion; knights of selected barbarity were sent to drive the resident Canterbury monks out of their convent, to the number of seventy; and they afterwards found refuge in Flanders.
-Meanwhile, John spat an indignant letter of protest to Rome-Langton was a stranger, long resident among the King's enemies at Paris and even now installed abroad - his election was in defiance of the King's rights - let the Roman Pontiff bethink Himself before He angered the King of the English - England sent more of Peter's Pennies to Rome than any other state in Europe; and would send no more - and, finally, the King announced his unalterable intention to proceed to the investiture of the Bishop of Norwich.
-The Lord Innocent took no notice of these threats; and Himself consecrated Cardinal Langton at Viterbo, 17 Jun.
-1207.
-He also wrote to the three premier bishops of England quoting the text "render unto Caesar etc," as justification for His action; and ordered them to place England under an interdict if opposition were made to the archbishop, who now only needed enthronization to enable him to take possession of the temporalities of his see.
+Meanwhile, John spat an indignant letter of protest to Rome-Langton was a stranger, long resident among the King's enemies at Paris and even now installed abroad-his election was in defiance of the King's rights-let the Roman Pontiff bethink Himself before He angered the King of the English - England sent more of Peter's Pennies to Rome than any other state in Europe; and would send no more-and, finally, the King announced his unalterable intention to proceed to the investiture of the Bishop of Norwich.
+The Lord Innocent took no notice of these threats: and Himself consecrated Cardinal Langton at Viterbo, xvii Jun.
+1207.84 He also wrote to the three premier bishops of England quoting the text "render unto Caesar etc.," as justification for His action; and ordered them to place England under an interdict if opposition were made Stubbs, Reg.
+Sac.
+Anglicanum, p.
+54. [Matthew Paris, ii.
+515.]